-Tower Hamlets Council will be introducing its own Community Infrastructure Levy (CIL).
-This has significant implications for how the Council plans for the delivery of infrastructure and how Planning Obligations are secured from new development.
-This [Draft] Supplementary Planning Document (SPD) sets out Tower Hamlets Council's proposed policy for securing planning obligations in respect of new developments that require planning permission.
+Tower Hamlets Council will be introducing its own Community Infrastructure Levy (CIL) by April 2014.
+This has significant implications for how the Council plans for the delivery of infrastructure and secures Planning Obligations from development.
+This [Draft] Supplementary Planning Document (SPD) sets out Tower Hamlets Council's proposed policy for securing developer contributions from new developments that require planning permission.

-This Revised SPD provides additional guidance on matters covered in Tower Hamlets Core Strategy (2011) and the Managing Development Document (2013).
-It is not part of the statutory Development Plan; however it is an important consideration in determining planning applications.
+This Revised SPD provides additional guidance on matters covered by Development Plan Documents (DPDs) including the adopted Tower Hamlets Core Strategy.
+It is not part of the statutory Development Plan, however it does form part of the Local Plan (Previously the Local Development Framework) and is an important consideration in determining planning applications.